Frequently Asked Questions

 Expand the following sections to find answers to you admissions-related topics and questions.

-ISE does not have a minimum GRE score for admission, but GRE scores must be submitted.
-Average scores for admitted students for Fall2019 were Verbal: 155; Quantitative: 167; Analytical Writing: 3.6.
+GRE scores are not required for MS applicants, though they are highly recommended.
+GRE scores are required for PhD applicants.
+We do not have a minimum GRE score for admission.
+Average scores for admitted students for Fall 2019 were Verbal: 155; Quantitative: 167; Analytical Writing: 3.6.

 No. Most of our students are admitted without an association to a faculty member.
 We expect the student to find a faculty member to work with by the end of the first semester.